Can I join the NROTC program even if I do not want a naval career?

 What are the NROTC scholarship benefits?

 The scholarship covers full tuition and mandatory school fees.
-In addition each scholarship student receives: all educational fees paid for; uniforms; $375 towards books each semester; and up to a $400 per month subsistence allowance.
-The NROTC pays for scholarship students’ initial transportation from home to school and from home to summer cruise training.
+In addition each scholarship student receives all educational fees paid, uniforms, $375 towards books each semester, and up to a $400 per month subsistence allowance based on time in the program.
+The NROTC scholarship pays for scholarship students’ initial transportation from home to school and from home to summer cruise training.